 Culturize: Core Principles of Positive School Culture

-People want to do really good things for kids, but they get exhausted with a myriad of variables that come into play and over time they lose their focus.
+People want to do really good things for kids, but they get exhausted with a myriad of variables that come into play, and over time they lose their focus.
 They forget their sense of purpose and why they went into the profession.
 Part of leadership is to keep people focused, energized, and reminding them that what they do does make a difference.
 But not just telling them, you have to show them.
 In order to do that, you have to lead from the core.
 I’m certainly not the same principal at year 22 than what I was at year 1.
-We are always evolving in the role as principal.
+We are always evolving in the role of principal.

 The idea of culturize is leading from the core.
 Those core principles are: